freitaggeorg/bikeVuer/documentation.md/views.md

   - Intervals
 - Listing can be edited (link detail view)
 - an empty listing allows the creation of a new bike
+- List of all accessories
+- Each listing containts the following information
+  - Name
+  - Description
+  - Category (tool, expendable items, spare parts)

 ### Detail